lfhenrl/hhl-ui/src/pages/styles/Brand_colors.md

 ## Brand colors

-This is the Brand colors all defined as css properties, like `--col-xxx`.<br>
+This is the Brand colors all defined as css properties, like `--color-xxx`.<br>
-For each color there is a color on `--col-on-xxx`, that have the text color that looks best on the background  color
+For each color there is a color on `--color-xxxTxt`, that have the text color that looks best on the background  color

 <hhl-live-editor title="Theme colors" htmlCode='
     <template>